simonmichael/hledger/doc/SPEC-lots.md

 via an internal fast path.

 This processing can be disabled with `--ignore-lots` (or its shortcut alias `-I`, which also sets `--ignore-assertions`).
-When either is active, the three lot pipeline stages (`journalCheckLotsTagValues`, `journalCalculateLots`, `journalInferAndCheckDisposalBalancing`) are skipped entirely.
-Capital gains are not inferred, lot subaccounts are not added, and lot-related errors (malformed `lots:` tags, missing lot cost, ambiguous selectors, dispose-before-acquire, etc.) are not raised.
+When either is active, the gated lot pipeline stages (`journalAddGainOrUGainPosting`, `journalCheckLotsTagValues`, `journalCalculateLots`, `journalAddOrCheckGainPostings`) are skipped entirely.
+Capital gains are not
+inferred, lot subaccounts are not added, and lot-related errors (malformed `lots:` tags, missing lot cost, ambiguous selectors, dispose-before-acquire, etc.) are not raised.
 Classification tags and cost inference from user-written `{}` annotations